bilkn/movielog-mobile-app/README.md

 # movielog-mobile-app

-A simple and user friendly movie list app
+A simple and user friendly movie list app powered by tmdb.